edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-03-13-emotional-intelligence-training-for-employees.md

 [Emotionally intelligent people with average IQs outperform](https://www.inc.com/travis-bradberry/why-you-need-emotional-intelligence-to-succeed.html) people with exceptional IQs 70% of the time.
 Why?
 Because emotionally intelligent employees have a high dose of two important skills: personal competence and social competence.

-{% asset 'blog/2019-03-13-emotional-intelligence-training-for-employees01.svg'
-  alt='Emotionally intelligent people with average IQs outperform those with exceptional IQs 70% of the time' @inline %}
+{% svg '/assets/svg/blog/2019-03-13-emotional-intelligence-training-for-employees01.svg' alt='Emotionally intelligent people with average IQs outperform those with exceptional IQs 70% of the time' %}

 Personally competent employees do not go off the rails whenever something disappointing happens.
 They show resilience and an ability to persist in the face of personal challenges.